Alan47-crypto/Octra-ocs01-test-guide/README.md

-# How to Set Up and Run ocs01-test
+# How to Set Up and Run Octra's ocs01-test

 This guide provides step-by-step instructions for installing, configuring, and running the **ocs01-test** CLI tool on an Ubuntu system.
 This tool is designed to interact with the OCS01 smart contract located at the address:
 `octBUHw585BrAMPMLQvGuWx4vqEsybYH9N7a3WNj1WBwrDn`.